FlorianWilk/SpotMicroAI/README.md

 ### Hardware-Todos

+ - the whole Servo-Setup.
+MG996R not powerfull enough. try the CLS6336HV Servos.
+PCA might make the Servos jitter.
  - use an additional VoltageRegulator 7,4->5V for the Jetson Nano
  - build a PowerPack ? x 18650 7,4V ? - not sure if i really should build a PowerPack :) Need help here!
  - build a nice Adapter-Cable to solve issues with cable-length of all 12 Servos.